delta-io/delta/PROTOCOL.md

 For time travel, the checkpoint used must not be newer than the time travel version.

 A checkpoint contains the complete replay of all actions, up to and including the checkpointed table version, with invalid actions removed.
-Invalid actions are those that have been canceled out by a subsequent ones (for example removing a file that has been added), using the [rules for reconciliation](#Action-Reconciliation).
+Invalid actions are those that have been canceled out by subsequent ones (for example removing a file that has been added), using the [rules for reconciliation](#Action-Reconciliation).
 In addition to above, checkpoint also contains the [_remove tombstones_](#add-file-and-remove-file) until they are expired.
 Checkpoints allow readers to short-cut the cost of reading the log up-to a given point in order to reconstruct a snapshot, and they also allow [Metadata cleanup](#metadata-cleanup) to delete expired JSON Delta log entries.